boucadair/-ipfix-rfc7125-update/draft-ietf-opsawg-rfc7125-update.md

    Thanks to Christian Jacquenet, Thomas Graf, and Benoît Claise for the review and comments.

+   Thanks to Michael Scharf for the tsvart review.

   From {{?RFC7125}}:
   : Thanks to Andrew Feren, Lothar Braun, Michael Scharf, and Simon
      Josefsson for comments on the revised definition.
 This work is